PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

   - AllUsers - Administrative users may explicit select this scope.
 AllUsers requires administrative elevation and performs a silent install using the MSI defaults.
 - Allow advanced users to specify channel Stable/Preview/LTS
+- Tool will not partially install and leave any existing PowerShell in a non-functioning state.

 Non-goals: